aallali/technical-test-go-crud/README.md

 │   ├── delete.go           # delete user by id route
 │   ├── read.go             # fetch users routes (all or single by Id)
 │   ├── update.go           # update a user row by id
-│   └── helper
+│   ├── export.go           # export data from 'users' table to excel then upload it to AWS │   └── helper
 │       ├── config.go       # User model declared here
 │       ├── db.go           # all config of MySql database
 │       ├── lib.go          # helper functions in routes
 │       └── validator.go    # validators of input functions
-└── test
+├── Users-export-10-01-2023.xlsx # file exported containing all data of users table └── test
     └── nuitee.postman_collection.json  # postman request tests (import and test)
 ```